 Two hikes are within walking distance of the visitors center.
 The Moraine Loop Trail, accessible from the path to the lodge, is a five-minute stroll through typical moraine vegetation; Portage Glacier occupied this ground only 100 years ago.
 Follow the access road past the visitors center (south) just under a mile.
 At the back of the parking lot starts the Byron Glacier Trail, an easy 0.75-mile walk along the runoff stream to below this hanging glacier.

 At Williwaw Campground, the 1.25-mile Williwaw Nature Trail provides an easy introduction to the area, and Trail of the Blue Ice continues to the Begich, Boggs Visitor Center.

 Camping the Portage Glacier

-Two Forest Service campgrounds ($14) near Portage contain woodsy sites: Black Bear Campground and the larger Williwaw Campground.
-The latter has summertime campfire programs on Saturday evenings and a wheelchair-accessible observation platform where spawning salmon are visible in the summer.
-Williwaw’s sites can be reserved (518/885-3639 or 877/444-6777,).
+Two seasonal Forest Service campgrounds near Portage contain woodsy sites.
+Black Bear Campground ($15) has 13 sites for tent camping and is not recommended for RVs.
+The larger Williwaw Campground (518/885-3639 or 877/444-6777, $18-28) has 60 tent and RV sites (no hookups), plus a wheelchair-accessible observation platform where spawning salmon are visible in the summer.
+Williwaw’s sites can be reserved ($10 fee).